 Ocmulgee has a total of six miles of trails, though each trail is no more than one mile long.
 We decided to connect several trails together to form a loop around a majority of the eastern part of the park.

 To begin, we followed the same path as the lantern tour, hiking through the main area of mounds.
 We took a look inside the Earthlodge, which is a reconstruction of a ceremonial mound.
 The original clay floor is about 1,000 years old!

 After viewing the Earthlodge, we continued up to the Great Temple Mound.
 Like many of the mounds, park rangers know very little about the purpose.
 Most likely, the mounds were ceremonial or religious in nature.

 From here, we continued on the Opelofa Trail, which winds by a wetlands area.
 We saw several egrets, turtles and a water snake.
 Along the way, we took the 1/4-mile Loop Trail which ran along a small creek.
-Our trail continued past the Southeast Mound, a small mound back in a wooden area, away from the other mounds.
+Our trail continued past the Southeast Mound, a small mound back in a wooded area, away from the other mounds.
 The final part of our hike was along Bartram Trail, which took us back to the Visitor Center.

 The National Park Service has marked and maintained the trails nicely.
 It was easy hiking on fairly level ground.
 There are some slight uphill portions, but nothing difficult.
 While most of these trails are unpaved and not great for a stroller or wheelchair, anyone in reasonably good health should be able to handle the trails with ease.

 While parts of the Cherry Blossom Festival were interesting and unique (like the Bed Race), overall it felt lackluster.
 After some debate, we decided to skip the parade.
 Scheduled at 4:00 on a Sunday afternoon, it felt as though it was geared more towards locals than visitors.
 Knowing how bad traffic can be on I-75, especially during Spring Break season, we chose to leave sooner rather than later.